stackabletech/actions/run-integration-test/README.md

 ### Profiles

 Profiles allow for a variety of pre-configured runners and strategies.
 A profile can be chosen when calling interu.
 For example, the `schedule` profile could be used in CI on the `schedule` event.

-The following strategies are currently available: `weighted` and `use-runner`.
+The following strategies are currently available:

+- `weighted`.
+- `use-runner`.

-- The `weighted` strategy allows defining two or more weights.
-Each weight defines how often the runner specified is used when this profile is used.
+- The `weighted` strategy allows defining two or more `weights`.
+Each `weight` defines how often the runner specified is used when this profile is used.
 It should be noted that the weights *don't* need to add up to 100, but it is recommended to more easily gauge the probability.
-- The `use-runner` strategy just uses the specified runner.
+- The `use-runner` strategy just uses the specified `runner`.

-Each profile can additionally specify test options, like parallelism, test-run and test-parameter.
+Each profile can additionally specify test `options`, like `parallelism`, `test-run` and `test-parameter`.

 ```yaml
 profiles: